 Using an overtime hours calculator, also known as an overtime wage calculator, is much easier than calculating the amount you should pay employees who currently make an annual salary and need to be converted to an hourly rate.

-- The first step in using the Homebase Overtime Wage Rate Calculator to determine the employee’s new hourly rate instead of salary is to plug in the employee’s current annual salary in the “Annual Salary” field.
+- The first step in using the Homebase Overtime Wage Rate Calculator to determine the employee’s new hourly rate instead of the regular rate of pay is to plug in the employee’s current annual salary in the “Annual Salary” field.

 - In the field titled “Regular Hours per Week,” input the number of hours you expect the employee to work without crossing into the overtime hours threshold.
 After you’ve completed that field, input the employee’s expected overtime hours in the field titled “Overtime Hours per Week.”